kosli-dev/cli/docs.kosli.com/content/getting_started/evidence.md

 ## Does Kosli store evidence?

-When you report evidence to Kosli, we store related files in Evidence Vault.
-That way you will always have an easy access to evidence whenever you need it, e.g. in case of an audit.
+When you report evidence to Kosli, we store related files in the Evidence Vault.
+That way you will always have an easy access to the evidence whenever you need it, e.g. in case of an audit.
 Fingerpints of each evidence file stored in vault will be saved alongside the evidence, which lets you confirm at any time that the evidence wasn't tampered with (or detect tampering).

 ### What exactly Kosli stores?